 The fallout from the coronavirus is already causing economic deterioration, and will likely continue to weigh heavily on consumer sentiment as countries across the globe adapt to the new reality of travel bans, closed schools and working from home.
 High yield has felt the full effects of this in recent weeks, as bond and loan spreads have widened past levels experienced during the European sovereign debt crisis (2011), the commodity crisis (2016) and the volatile period in the fourth quarter of 2018.
 While spreads today aren’t quite at the wides seen during the global financial crisis, the trajectory and pace at which asset prices have moved in recent weeks is certainly reminiscent of that period.

 Also evocative of the financial crisis, the selloff we’ve seen recently is less a result of changes to the underlying credit fundamentals of corporate issuers, at this time, than of an exogenous or unforeseen shock—in 2008, the bankruptcy of Lehman Brothers; today, the global pandemic.
-While we would expect fundamentals to deteriorate, particularly in more vulnerable sectors, spreads in high yield today—anywhere from 600 to 1,300 bps over the base rate—may be overcompensating for the real risk to corporate earnings.
+That said, the length and severity of the pandemic is a still a big unknown, and the longer it plays out, the more fundamental deterioration we would expect to see.
+With that in mind, we continue to closely monitor and reevaluate our views on an ongoing basis and as conditions dictate.
+Looking at the markets today, while we would expect fundamentals to weaken, we believe current spreads—anywhere from roughly 600–1150 bps over the base rate—may at this time be overcompensating for the real risk to corporate earnings.